lsst-sqre/sqr-013/index.rst

 Git commit trees contain information to build contributor metadata, the ``LICENSE`` file authoritatively defines the repository's license, and the document's text authoritatively describes its content.
 Repeating information inherent to the GitHub repository in a metadata file introduces fragility.

-DocHub's approach is to shift the responsibility of building a complete metadata record to the :ref:`ingest adapter <ingest-adapter>`.
+DocHub's approach is to shift the responsibility of building a complete metadata record to the :ref:`ingest adapter <ingest-adapters>`.
 To help the ingest adapter, and to store metadata that *can* be statically managed, we store *metadata templates* in the Git repository.

 For example, consider the ``licenseId`` field in a DocHub JSON-LD metadata object: